apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 so as to present a consistent model to users.
 However, an implementation MAY opt to require one or more mandatory options to be set.

+The returned stream may perform "lazy" evaluation of file access.
+This is relevant for object stores where the probes for existence are expensive, and, even with an asynchronous open, may be considered needless.

 ### `FSDataInputStreamBuilder openFile(PathHandle)`

 Creates a `FSDataInputStreamBuilder` to build an operation to open a file.